gajus/facebook-friend-rank/README.md

 ## Roadmap

 * There are many more permissions that can improve the friend-rank accuracy that the script doesn't utilise yet, eg. `user_hometown,friends_hometown,user_interests,friends_interests`.
+* As per Jeff Widman's thoughts on the EdgeRank (http://edgerank.net/), this script dramatically lacks Time Decay criteria.
+This is the next thing on the to-do-list.

 ## Alternatives